Sergei holding a framed photograph of a new car

 2. Secured loan

-A secured loan requires you to put up something you own as collateral – in the case of a homeowner loan, that would be your house; in the case of a secured car finance loan, that would be your car.
-You can borrow larger sums of money with this type of loan, but if you can’t pay it back you could lose your home or your car.
+A secured loan requires you to put up something you own as collateral – in the case of a homeowner loan, that would be your house.
+In the case of a secured car finance loan, that would be your car.
+You may be able to borrow larger sums of money with this type of loan, but if you can’t pay it back you could lose your home or your car.

 3. Guarantor loans